scicompuu/sesegpu/prelab3.md

 4. The default `runnogpu.sh` uses 4 cores.
 What performance are you getting for the CPU versions?
 What about the GPU version?
 Which job is the fastest?
 5. Repeat this for `openmptarget2.cpp`.
 Do your results differ?

-The same codebase *can* be used for CPU and GPU, but it's not necessarily optimal for both.
+The same codebase *can* be used for CPU and GPU, but it is not necessarily optimal for both.

 6. If you find yourself waiting a long time to get a GPU job, you can get a single interactive job on the GPU as well and run your GPU codes within that one: